cinc2023/cinc2023.github.io/pages/faq.md

 Visit the [Atlanta Streetcar website](https://www.itsmarta.com/streetcar.aspx){: target="_blank"} for fares, schedules, safety information and a list of things to do and see along the route.
 {: .text-justify}

+## Onsite printing Store
+### Is there a printing store to print posters onsite?
+[Caleris Solution](https://calerissolutions.com/){: target="_blank"} will be your option where is 4 minutes walking from the conference venue.
+The detailed information about the store is available [here](../authors/#poster).
+{: .text-justify}
+### How long does it take for Caleris Solution to print a poster?
+The store would take 1 week to print the posters after approval with clients.
+Plan around to print your posters accordingly.
+{: .text-justify}
+### How do I have to pay to print posters?
+You will need to provide Caleris Solution with your credit card information when you reach out to the store.
+{: .text-justify}

 [TOP of Page](#top){: .btn}

 ---